expo/expo/docs/pages/eas/metadata/getting-started.md

 ## Upload a new app version

 Before pushing the **store.config.json** to the app stores, you must upload a new binary of your app.
-[Read more about uploading new binaries to stores](../../submit/introduction.md).
+For more information, see [uploading new binaries to stores](../../submit/introduction.md).

 After the binary is submitted and processed, we can push the store config to the app stores.